 Chris Keating, Ira Wolf Tuton and Anand Wilder

-STEPHEN SPAZ SCHNEE: TIDES OF A TEARDROP is just about to be released.
-How are you feeling about the album and the reaction to it so far?
+SPAZ: Your album, EROTIC RERUNS, is now available.
+How are you feeling about the way the album turned out and the reaction to it so far?

 YEASAYER: Well, it’s always great when people tell you they love something!
 We’ll assume they are being honest.
 It is a great record after all.

 The harmonica has long been a neglected instrument in Rock music.
 In a musical environment ruled by guitars, drums, keyboards, and vocals (including harmonies), the harmonica – AKA mouth organ – is often used as a novelty… and even then, very rarely.
 There are those artists who have managed to fit the harmonica into their hits – Billy Joel, Neil Young, Bob Dylan, John Lennon, etc. – but by and large, there aren’t many Rock musicians who proclaim themselves as first and foremost a harmonica player.
 However, if you’re talking about the Blues, that is a completely different story.
 Blues musicians known chiefly as harmonica players include James Cotton, Sonny Boy Williamson, Charlie Musselwhite, Junior Wells, Kim Wilson (Fabulous Thunderbirds), Paul Butterfield, Mark Feltham (Nine Below Zero), and many others.